Michael Freed | Adam Rosen

 Contact us!
 505.820.0807 • email@example.com

-Adam Rosen and Michael Freed, began a collaborative effort to create stimulating, intriguing, and evocative sculpture that enliven outdoor living areas and large interior spaces.
+Adam Rosen and Michael Freed collaborate to create stimulating, intriguing, and evocative sculpture that enliven outdoor living areas and large interior spaces.
 While collaborations in art making, notoriously can be a challenging process for artists, Freed and Rosen have found a viable solution in their efforts with 2 Pt.
 Their collaborations have been discovered by an audience that is drawn to their shared aesthetic of bold gestures, compelling yet spare compositions, and attention to surfaces that employ vibrant colors or natural patinas in rust.

 According to Freed, “We had worked together on various projects in the past involving steel, using design elements and functional forms for a variety of clients, designers, as well as for our own individual homes and studios.